dbadb/dbStompbox/README.md

 These values can easily be changed by modifying and redeploying the software.

-If you find that your continuous controller does't capture the full range of motion, you may need to tweak the logic in the software.
+If you find that your continuous controller doesn't capture the full range of motion, you may need to tweak the logic in the software or remap the range in your DAW.
 Different controllers have different variable resistor loads and "tapering".

 ## Photos